 Patterned materials are often used in dresses, skirts, tops, jackets, coats, pants, etc., but also as tablecloths, bedspreads, curtains, shower curtains, wall hangings, etc.

-Double-width fabric is mostly used in quilts, pillows, blankets, etc. You may need to buy two yards of each type of material.
+Double-width fabric is mostly used in quilts, pillows, the blankets, etc. You may need to buy two yards of each type of material.

 When working with clothing and with models, the calculations below work for women sizes from 10 to 14 of a height of around 5 feet and 4 inches.

 Most patterned materials for clothing come in single-width, and double-width fabrics are used more commonly in solid colors.

 There are plenty of charts you can find on the internet that can help you work out yard measurements for a certain model or size.

 If your model has uncertain numbers, you can check these guides for a rounded answer.